I hadn’t really known what to expect when I walked through the doors of the Ethnic Minority Museum in Beijing.

 While it’s up to you to make up your mind about who owns what etc…. it’s obvious that there are some minorities in China that do not live in harmony and I found it somewhat sad that these people were being treated like tourist attractions so far away from home.

-Entry into the museum is 90 RMB, get out at exit D of Beitucheng which is on both line 4 and line 10 of the Beijing subway.
+Entry into Beijing Culture Park is 90 RMB, get out at exit D of Beitucheng which is on both line 4 and line 10 of the Beijing subway.
 The park in the summer closes at 6pm.
 Most of the performances happen from 2pm-5pm in the afternoon.
 Dressing like a Mongolian is optional, although highly value for money at 20RMB for all you want to take photos.
 Yes this writer is still a 9 year old girl at heart.